Shivam-yd/anihour/replit.md

 ## Overview

-Anihour is a colorful and professional anime tracking web application built with minimal Python Flask backend and vanilla JavaScript frontend.
-It serves as a comprehensive anime discovery platform that fetches real-time data from the Jikan API (MyAnimeList's public API) to display current season anime, top-rated series, upcoming releases, and anime news.
+Anihour is a colorful and professional anime tracking web application built as a static frontend application with vanilla JavaScript.
+It serves as a comprehensive anime discovery platform that fetches real-time data directly from the Jikan API (MyAnimeList's public API) to display current season anime, top-rated series, upcoming releases, and anime news.
 The application features a vibrant, responsive interface with anime-inspired gradients, smooth animations, and professional styling, offering an engaging experience for anime enthusiasts to discover their favorite shows.

+## Recent Changes (August 19, 2025)

+✓ **Architecture Migration**: Converted from Python Flask backend to static HTML + JavaScript approach ✓ **Simplified Deployment**: Eliminated server-side dependencies for easier hosting ✓ **Maintained Functionality**: All features (slideshow, current season, top anime, upcoming) preserved ✓ **Direct API Integration**: JavaScript now fetches directly from Jikan API with caching ✓ **Universal Hosting**: Can now deploy on any static hosting service (GitHub Pages, Netlify, cPanel, etc.)

 ## User Preferences